jack-werner/aws-glue-studio-custom-transform/README.md

 # Overview
 This repo provides a starting point for a scalable solution for hosting and deploying custom Glue Studio Visual Transforms.
+Having a centralized repo for custom transforms allows your users to consume and deploy them to their AWS account without having to write and manage the code themselves.
+This way your software engineers can manage the transform code, tests, and infra structure and your analysts can consume the code without copy/pasting to reduce possible errors and ensure that updates to the transforms are applied globally across your organization automatically.

  Following the guide in this readme will show you how to:

 - Build your own custom visual transforms
 - Write unit tests to ensure safety of your transforms
 - Use GitHub and Terraform module to deploy the transforms
 - Use your new transform in Glue Studio

-## Getting Started
+## Setup Environment

 1. Clone this repo to your local environment
+2. Activate the virtual environment using `venv`

+    On Mac run `source venv/bin/activate`

+    On Windows cmd run `venv\Scripts\activate.bat`

+    On Windows PowerShell run `venv\Scripts\Activate.ps1`

-2. Install the requirements
+3. Install the requirements
      - This repo uses Apache Spark so you make sure you have Java installed before continuing.
     - Install the Python packages by running
     `pip install -r requirements.txt`
-    - This repo uses Terraform but you don't need it on you local machine to be able to use this repo effectively
+    - While you don't necessarily need to install Terraform locally to use this repo it could be helpful for quickly testing the vailidity of your infrastructure before applying.

 ## Creating Custom Transforms